(Also called: panoramic dental radiograph, panoramic radiograph).

 The most important part of the examination is compliance with the instructions of the attending radiographer.
 The above description of the examination may vary from case to case.

-Where in Warsaw can I get a pantomogram?
+Where can I get a pantomogram?